 The Affenpinscher is characterised by a coat of dense shaggy hair, which is rough to the touch.
 The hair is close to the body on the shoulders and the hair on the head, neck, chest stomach, and legs the coat is longer and less stiff.
 At maturity, this little monkey dog grows a main of hair on the neck, long hair hanging from the head, pronounced eyebrows and a beard!
 The dense coat serves as protection against extreme weather and is low shedding.
-Colors vary from black, gray, silver, and red.
+Colours vary from black, grey, silver, and red.

 The skull is domed with a short muzzle and the ears are small and stand erect when cropped.
 The eyes are round and dark like two buttons on a teddy bear.
 The body is small and in proportion to the head.
 The tail stands erect and can be docked or left natural and still conform to breed standards.

 The Affenpinscher requires minimal grooming.
 While weekly brushing and combing should be done diligently, the stiff coat should never be trimmed as it will ruin the coat for many years there after.
 Only the longer hair on the head and neck should be trimmed occasionally.
 Stray hairs that grow in the corners of the eye cause irritation and should be removed immediately.
 It has modest resistance to heat and cold and may have trouble keeping itself cool on hot days, so this breed should not be left outside for extended periods of time.

 Health of the breed is stable, but problems such as slipped stifle, open fontanel and respiratory problems may occur.

 Affenpinschers have plenty of personality and energy that makes them playful, affectionate and amusing.
 If they are raised with other pets there are no compatibility issues.
 However, they are very protective against any stranger and anything that they perceive as a threat.
 They also guard their food and toys which may pose a problem with young children.